AVID

 The strong college-going culture on our AVID Elementary site encourages ALL students to think about their college and career plans.
 You will notice college pennants and banners around our campus, and teachers speak about their higher level learning experiences.
 College and careers become common topics and teachers provide the academic foundation students need to be on a path for life-long learning success.

-We are so proud to be one of the few elementary schools that have joined the AVID community and are so inspired by how it is helping all of our students become successful, forward thinking learners!
+We are so proud to be one of the few elementary schools that have joined the AVID community and are so inspired by how it is helping all of our students become successful, forward thinking learners

-AVID Who are We? |
+Who are We?
+Essentials

 AVID AT A GLANCE